THrytsaienko/kottans_frontend/README.md

 * Several commands were new for me - `git rebase`, `git shortlog`, `git log` with different flags
 * `git log --author` and `git log --grep` surprised me
 * `git log` with flags, `git fetch`, `git push -f`

+# Task 3
+Everything was familiar for me in this course